Endangered Species in Northbrook

 This species of bumblebee historically native to Midwestern and eastern North America.
 Its numbers have declined in 87% of its original habitat range.
 In 2017, the United States Fish and Wildlife Service (USFWS) placed it on the list of endangered species, making the rusty patched bumblebee the first bee to be added to the list in the continental United States.
 Today the species is not just endangered but considered critically threatened and near extinction.
 The US Fish and Wildlife Service is monitoring the remnant populations of the rusty patched bumble bee.
 According to their findings, Northbrook is one of the only hotspots of this species left in Cook County and the world.

 The endangered bee is present in Northbrook’s natural areas and has the ability to forage for nectar within a 3-mile range of its nesting site.
 Given all we know about the rusty patched bumble bee, what can Northbrook residents do to help?
-Those who wish to protect this species are asked to commit to at least 3 of the following actions:

 In December of 2017, Village President Sandy Frum signed the Mayor’s Monarch Pledge, thus committing to create habitat for the monarch butterfly and pollinators and to educate citizens about how they can make a difference at home and in their community.
 See the Village Monarch proclamation here.
 The Village President resigned its commitment to monarch conservation in December of 2020 and looks forward to sustained and increasing related programming in Northbrook in 2021.